Approximation Algorithms for Min-max-min Robust Optimization and K-Adaptability under Objective Uncertainty: Computations

 \section{Computations}

-In this section we test the branch~\&~bound method derived in Section \ref{sec:branchandbound} on random instances from the min-max-min literature.
-We test the branch~\&~bound method for the shortest path problem and the knapsack problem and show that in contrast to already existing methods it struggles on instances with small $k$ (however providing small optimality gaps) while the efficiency increases with increasing $k$.
-In the following we denote the branch~\&~bound method by BB.
+In this section we test Algorithm \ref{alg:approx} (and its variant) on random instances from the min-max-min literature for the shortest path problem and the knapsack problem and compare the objective values to the lower bound obtained by solving M$^3(n)$.

-All algorithms were implemented in Python 3.6.8 and were executed on two AMD EPYC 7452 CPUs with 32 cores, 2.35-3.35 GHz, 128 MB Cache and a RAM of 256 GB DDR4 and 3200 MHz.
-All optimization problems were solved by Gurobi 9.1.1 \cite{gurobi911}.
-For all calculations we set a timelimit of $7200$ seconds.
+Additionally we test Algorithm \ref{alg:approx_k-adapt} on a generic two-stage robust problem studied in \cite{ghahtarani2023double} and on a two-stage version of the shortest path problem (see \cite{goerigk2022data}), where in the first stage a set of edges has to be bought, while after the edge costs are revealed in the second-stage a shortest path has to be calculated where only edges bought in the first stage can be used.
+We apply Algorithm \ref{alg:approx_k-adapt} with $t=n$ scenarios selected in the first step.

+All algorithms were implemented in Python 3.10 and all optimization problems were solved by Gurobi 10 \cite{gurobi10} with standard hyperparameter setup.
+Experiments were executed on a cluster with AMD Genoa 9654 (2x) 96 Cores/Socket 2.4GHz 360W CPU and with 24 x 16GiB 4800MHz, DDR5 RAM.